ekliao/EricLiaoDigitalGarden/src/site/notes/Anki.md

 # Pro

-## Ankiweb surprisingly fast
+## AnkiWeb surprisingly fast

-- Having experienced the awful slowness of Obsidian (iCloud and local) in handling 400K data, I gave Ankiweb a try.
+- Having experienced the awful slowness of Obsidian (iCloud and local) in handling 400K data, I gave AnkiWeb a try.
 It's already there, but I actually never used it, assuming it wasn't going to be fast compared to the desktop app.
 Gosh, I was so wrong.
 On 1.2 million entries, the search for a headword takes less than 5 seconds, sometimes only 1-2 seconds.
 What a surprise!
+- More about [[AnkiWeb\|AnkiWeb]] (its pros and cons).

 ## Hierarchical tags and search